lukso-network/tools-lukso-cli/README.md

 ## Running a Validator

-Deposit keys can be generated using:
+Validator keys can be generated using:

 - CLI: [tools-key-gen-cli](https://github.com/lukso-network/tools-key-gen-cli)
 - GUI: [wagyu-key-gen](https://github.com/lukso-network/tools-wagyu-key-gen)

+> Both of them will generate the validator keys directory.

+After generating the validator keys, they can be imported into the LUKSO CLI.
+To fill the validator keys with funds to participate on the LUKSO Blockchain, you must use the [LUKSO Launchpad](https://deposit.mainnet.lukso.network) to send LYXe from your wallet to the generated keys.

 #### Genesis Amounts